-Award for Early Career Excellence in Teaching International Studies
+Early Career Excellence in Teaching International Studies Prize

-The aim of this annual award is to recognise those early career academics, or teams of academics, who have contributed to the positive learning experience of students in International Studies within the first five years of their career.
-This could include bringing new ideas to existing higher education institutions and your current teaching, or creating the beginnings of new innovative teaching pedagogical theory, styles, practices, or methods.
+The aim of this annual award is to recognise those early career academics, or teams of academics, who have contributed to the positive learning experience of students in International Studies within the first seven years of their career.
+This could include bringing new ideas (including from your research field) to existing higher education institutions and your current teaching or creating the beginnings of new innovative teaching pedagogical theory, styles, practices, or methods, or offering examples of best practice in teaching, or offering evidence of best practice in teaching.
 Your contribution needs to be clear but at this point in your career can still be in its early stages or drawn from a very specific instance.

 There has never been as strong a focus on learning and teaching as there is now.
 Winning this award could place you at the forefront of inspiring others to develop teaching excellence.